You need to report changes to your circumstances so you keep getting the right amount of benefits.

-If you don’t report a change and continue to get benefits, you might have to pay some of the money back.
-You might also get a £50 fine.
+If you do not report a change or a mistake, you might be paid too much.
+If you are, you might have to pay some of the money back.
+You might also have to pay a £50 penalty.

-If you deliberately don’t report changes, you’re committing benefit fraud.
+If you deliberately do not report changes, you’re committing benefit fraud.

 Changes you need to report